how to choose colors for a painting with harmony

 get ready to paint

-A color scheme of limited colors will keep us on track, so we don't paint confusing colors.
-It will make a painting that displays cohesiveness and color harmony.
+A color scheme of limited colors will keep us on track, so we don't paint a bunch of confusing colors.

-Today I still use the same color wheel and templates when I ready to choose colors for a painting.
+Today I still use the same color wheel and templates when I get ready to choose colors for a painting.

 If it works for me, it will work for you!